Kayak, Canoe, Raft and SUP Safety and Rescue Equipment

 Safety equipment For Human-Powered Vessels

 When operating canoes, kayaks, row boats, surf skis and stand up paddle boards it is mandatory to carry the minimum safety equipment.
-Details of what safety equipment you need to can be found below in the Minimum Safety Equipment section of this website.
+Details of what safety equipment you need to can be found on the Minimum Safety Equipment section of this website.
 Note that this is a minimum legal requirement for Victorian waters - other states have different requirements.
-We also recommend carrying some additional safety gear, detailed below.
+We also recommend carrying some additional safety gear.

 All safety equipment carried onboard must be: